rpalmavejares/meta_gbk_generator/README.md

 * --taxonomy : This field should contain the whole naming tree of your "--organism".
 For metagenomes use only "Bacteria", "Archaea", for isolates, use the maximum clasification "Bacteria;Pseudomonadati;Pseudomonadota;Gammaproteobacteria;Enterobacterales;Enterobacteriaceae;Escherichia"

 * --taxon_id : This field contains the ID of your "--organism".
 It can be as simple as "2" for Bacteria, or "1255577" for our "Eschericia coli 1E14".
-All these IDs can be found on the NCBI Taxonomy Browser ex.[NCBI-Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy)
+All these IDs can be found on the [NCBI Taxonomy Browser](https://www.ncbi.nlm.nih.gov/taxonomy)

 ## Authors